 3. Be better than the competition

-The company that wants to internationalize will have to offer a better product or service than its competitors if it has one.
+A company that wants to internationalize will have to offer a better product or service than its competitors if it has one.
 For this reason, expanding into other markets means being very aware of what other companies in the same sector are doing.
 Examining the consumption of what your competitors are offering can help you know the level of opportunity you have in that market.

 4. Develop a roadmap

-A company cannot internationalize without a plan that determines the steps to do so, where all the actions, failures, successes, strategies are written down.
+A company cannot internationalize without a plan that determines the steps to do so, where all the actions, failures, successes, and strategies are written down.
 None of this can work without a method and a guide.

 5. Every activity is an investment

 When embarking on the internationalization of a company, it is crucial to keep in mind that each activity is an investment to be made.
 It means keeping in mind that the benefits can be long-term and that it is always necessary to work with a margin to act in case of failures that may arise in each activity.

 The capacity of the organization influences export performance.
 For this reason, examining the company’s situation in the market will help to know if it can internationalize without the help of external agents.
 Suppose the company’s capacity is not sufficient.
 In that case, it will be necessary to look at other options, such as partnering with other companies or hiring the services of foreign trade consultants or advisors.

 Legal aspects are essential from the moment a company decides to internationalize.
 These may vary according to the company’s activities abroad since not all of them have the same objectives.
 Along these lines, we leave you some of the most important legal requirements to internationalize a company: